 The Baptist Resource Network is a nonprofit organization governed by an executive board.
-The board is comprised of 17 persons affiliated with the BRN, both pastors and lay persons.
+The board is comprised of 17 persons, both pastors and lay persons, who serve in BRN affiliated churches.
 The BRN has four regions in our servicing territory and there are 4 representatives on the board from each region and one additional representative from the largest region.
 The board meets corporately at least three times per year to discuss matters pertaining to the BRN and the fulfillment of the BRN’s purpose.

 - The board shall administer its cooperative work according to the policies set forth by the BRN, maintain oversight of the BRN, its agencies and institutions, and recommend to the BRN an annual budget at the Annual Business Session.